irealycode/excode/README.md

 # excode

-What am i curently working on: i'am  curently working on DoS/DDoS attack scripts and making the API more user friendly.
+What am i curently working on: i'm curently working on making it user friendly and adding directory fuzzing with some big features. but yeah things takes time.
   Thank you.